The Mental Health Solution . com

 That even you have cursed others." {Ecclesiastes 7.21-22 NKJV}

-If someone makes it clear that they believe something negative about you, it will be very difficult or impossible for you to forgive them unless you choose to, from your heart, disbelieve their perspective.
+If someone makes it clear that they believe something very negative about you, it will be difficult, or impossible, for you to forgive them unless you choose to, from your heart, disbelieve their perspective.
 This is something you can do.

 You have to correct demonic lies and all negative thoughts.